qdm12/gluetun/.github/ISSUE_TEMPLATE/provider.md

 ---

-1. Name of the provider:
+One of the following is required:

-2. URL to Openvpn configuration files (zip, JSON, etc.):
+- Publicly accessible URL to a zip file containing the Openvpn configuration files
-3. VPN server side port forwarding documentation, if available:
+- Publicly accessible URL to a structured (JSON etc.) list of servers **and attach** an example Openvpn configuration file for both TCP and UDP

-If 2. is not available, it's not possible to support the provider yet.
+- Publicly accessible URL to the list of servers **and attach** an example Openvpn configuration file for both TCP and UDP

-Please instead subscribe to #223
+If the list of servers requires to login **or** is hidden behind an interactive configurator, it's not possible to support the provider yet.
+Please instead subscribe to issue #223 which would solve it.